Skip to main content

 Teacher mobility activities, framed within Key Action 1 - KA1, that can be financed with Erasmus + funds, whether they are part of short-term projects or accredited projects, are:

-• Teaching or training assignments (2 to 365 days): participants can spend a period of time teaching or providing training to learners at a hosting organisation in another country, as a way to learn through completing their tasks and exchanging with peers.
+• Teaching or training assignments (2 to 365 days): a period spent teaching or providing training in an organisation in another country as a form of practical learning.

 Mobility actions organized by the Ministry of Education, Vocational Training and Sports